MISInstance#

 best_quality

-The best quality for the MIS problem, calculated using the Bron-Kerbosch algorithm.
+The best quality for the MIS problem.

 Methods